 Just think of it; you have two competing stories!

 – Okay, on the other hand, you have a minion of Lucifer operating under the auspices of the Dark Lord himself to invest ordinary binary code with the force of evil and send it out to work its insidious wonders on unsuspecting believers.
 The argument itself is hardly important; it serves as a vehicle for some sort of insidious power.

 Honestly, it doesn’t take much effort to figure out which is the more interesting story.
 (Sigh!)
-And if you too count yourself as a vocal non-believers, this whole thing probably rings a bell or three in your own experience.
+And if you too count yourself as a vocal non-believer, this whole thing probably rings a bell or three in your own experience.

 I have tried myself and seen others attempt a range of different responses to this kind of charge, but lately I am inclined to accept it.

 I’ll be your huckleberry.

 I don’t mean to say that I actually intend harm to others, but I am simply done trying to convince certain parties that I (or other atheists) can be good without God.
 If these are the terms, then I sometimes want to say ‘so be it’.
 I will not give those who make such accusations the satisfaction of trying to plead innocence from the bottom of a poisoned well.